historycenter-mld/mayes_gray/pages/about.md

 ## About the Mayes Gray Collection

 The Mayes Gray Collection is one of many image collections housed by the Meridian History Center and the Meridian Library District.
-The Mayes and Gray families are some of the early settlers in the Meridian area.
-Their families have donated these images and they have been digitized and uploaded for all to enjoy.
+The Mayes and Gray families are among the early Meridian settlers.
+Their descendants donated the images to the Meridian History Center so they could be enjoyed by all.
+The images in this collection range from the 1800's through 1980.
+We hope you enjoy these snapshots of Meridian's past.